 All graduate students and postdoctoral fellows at the University of Notre Dame and Indiana University School of Medicine-South Bend are invited to participate in COSE-JAM by sharing their original research with their colleagues in either an oral or poster format.
 Research may have been conducted on or off campus, and mentored by faculty from the University of Notre Dame and/or at other universities and colleges.
 Please note that the costs of poster printing will be covered by the COS and COE.

 - 9 a.m.-12 p.m.: Oral sessions, Rooms 101 and 105, and breakfast/soft drinks, Galleria

 - 12-1:30 p.m.: Lunch, Galleria

 - 12:15-1:15 p.m.: Panel discussion on STEM careers, Room 101

 - 1:30-4:30 p.m.: Poster session and refreshments, Galleria

-Abstracts of 300 words or less are due no later than December 5, 2019, through the submission portal.
+Abstracts of 300 words or less were due no later than December 5, 2019, through the submission portal.

-To learn more about last year's event, please view the 2018 Abstract Booklet (PDF ~1MB)
+To learn more about the presentations, please view the 2019 Abstract Booklet (PDF ~2MB)